mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the GetStandardValues method returns a definitive set of values for the data type; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents whether the collection of standard values is an exclusive list.

 ### bool GetStandardValuesSupported([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0))

-Returns whether this object supports a standard set of values that can be picked from a list, using the specified context.
+Returns whether this object supports a standard set of values that can be picked from a list, using the wrapped converter's method.

 ```cs
 bool GetStandardValuesSupported(ITypeDescriptorContext context)